amalgmar7630/UserUsage/README.md

 This project was generated with Django 3.1.7.
 These are steps to run the project:

+I created Ubuntu 16.04 VM using Vagrant and installed requirements and made the database setup into it, you can use it by flowing these steps:

+      -Set some customized environment variables in setting.py file, add new .env file under config folder and add:

+              DATABASE_NAME=planetly
+              DEBUG=on
+              DATABASE_PASSWORD = postgres1
+              DATABASE_USERNAME = postgres1

+       - Then install VirtualBox and Vagrant.

+       - Run vagrant up in console.

+       - run vagrant ssh.

+       - The features added using vagrants are installing ubuntu packages, install postgresql and setup database, install requirements and create super user with the credentials:username: admin, email:admin@example.com, pwd: adminpass

+Otherwise you can make the previous features manually:

 - Create a Virtual Environment with Python 3.9.1

 - Install PostgreSQL and create new databse using pgAdmin if you are using windows 10.